Ethics in Practice

 What happens when ethical questions arise in the middle of a research project?
 How do you navigate competing priorities from industry, community, and academic partners?

-Join NorQuest Applied Research for Ethics in Practice, a dynamic five-part series designed to spark meaningful conversations about research ethics in real-world, collaborative environments.
-Through three in-person workshops and two virtual webinars, we’ll dig into five principles of research ethics from the perspective of ethical dilemmas, institutional responsibilities, and the practical side of doing research with business, industry, and community partners.
+Explore NorQuest Applied Research’s Ethics in Practice series, a dynamic five-part initiative designed to spark meaningful conversations about research ethics in real-world, collaborative environments.
+Through on-demand webinars and session resources, discover the five principles of research ethics from the perspective of ethical dilemmas, institutional responsibilities, and the practical side of doing research with business, industry, and community partners.

 Addressing conflicts of interest in research funding